 Margaret Peterson Haddix

-Throughout her prolific career, Haddix has penned more than 25 books for children and teens.
-Her notable works include Running Out of Time, Don’t You Dare Read This, Mrs. Dunphrey, Leaving Fishers, Just Ella, Turnabout, Takeoffs and Landings, The Girl with 500 Middle Names, Because of Anya, Escape from Memory, Say What?, The House on the Gulf, Double Identity, Dexter the Tough, and Up.
+Throughout her career, Haddix has penned over 25 books targeted towards children and young adults.
+Some of her notable works include Running Out of Time, Don’t You Dare Read This, Mrs. Dunphrey, Leaving Fishers, Just Ella, Turnabout, Takeoffs and Landings, The Girl with 500 Middle Names, Because of Anya, Escape from Memory, Say What?, The House on the Gulf, Double Identity, and Dexter the Tough.

 Are you sure you want to delete this?